MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module.md

+---
+title: Use gMSA on Azure Kubernetes Service in Windows Containers
+description: Learn how to use gMSA on Azure Kubernetes Service in Windows Containers.
+keywords: gMSA, containers, PowerShell
+author: vrapolinario
+ms.author: viniap
+ms.date: 11/02/2021
+ms.topic: how-to

+---

 # gMSA on Azure Kubernetes Service

 Group Managed Service Accounts (gMSA) can be used on Azure Kubernetes Service (AKS) to support applications that require Active Directory for authentication purposes.
 The configuration of gMSA on AKS requires you to properly set up the following services and settings: AKS, Azure Key Vault, Active Directory, credential specs, etc. In order to streamline this process, you can use the PowerShell module below.
 This module was tailor-made for simplifying the process of configuring gMSA on AKS by removing the complexity of setting up different services.

 >[!Note]
 >gMSA on AKS is currently in Public Preview.
-For more information on gMSA on AKS, please visit the [Azure Kubernetes Service documentation page](https://docs.microsoft.com/en-us/azure/aks/).
+For more information on gMSA on AKS, please visit the [Azure Kubernetes Service documentation page](/azure/aks/).

 ## Environment requirements

 In order to deploy gMSA on AKS, you will need the following:

 - An AKS cluster with Windows nodes up and running.
-If you don't have an AKS cluster ready, checkout the [Azure Kubernetes Service documentation](https://docs.microsoft.com/en-us/azure/aks/windows-container-cli).
+If you don't have an AKS cluster ready, checkout the [Azure Kubernetes Service documentation](/azure/aks/windows-container-cli).
     - Your cluster must be authorized for the gMSA on AKS [Public Preview]().
 - An Active Directory environment properly configured for gMSA.
 Details on how to configure your domain will provided below.
     - Your Windows nodes on AKS must be able to connect to your Active Directory Domain Controllers.